SciML/DiffEqFlux.jl/README.md

 For an overview of what this package is for, [see this blog post](https://julialang.org/blog/2019/01/fluxdiffeq).

-## A Note About Performance

-DiffEqFlux.jl implements all interactions of automatic differentiation systems to satisfy completeness, but that does not mean that every combination is a good combination.

 ### Optimizing parameters of an ODE

 First let's create a Lotka-Volterra ODE using DifferentialEquations.jl.
 For